Disney World has quite the reputation as the Most Magical Place on Earth — but it can be pretty pricey to make that magic happen.

 The way that Disney dupes you into spending a little bit more money is by enticing you to stay on property.
 Though you might be able to save a little money staying off property in Disney World, Disney seriously ramps up the benefits of staying at a resort hotel.

 Think about it.
-On property you can use Disney transportation, get room delivery from stores in the park, use extra magic hours, and make your Fastpasses a full 60 days out instead of 30.
+On property you can use Disney transportation, get room delivery from stores in the park (when it returns), use Early Park Entry to access the parks 30 minutes before official open times.
 Those are some good perks.

 But Disney has a good reason for doing this.
 Not ONLY do they get the money from your hotel room when you stay on-site, but you’re also more likely to spend on Disney food, merch, and experiences when it’s all readily at your disposal.
 Staying offsite can mean that you look elsewhere at dinner time, and Disney doesn’t want that.